CISDI/PN PRIMA

 Improving Reporting, Supporting, and Education Workflow

-PN PRIMA is a decision-support tool for Community Health Workers (CHWs) and health workers in Bekasi and Depok.
-The app enables CHWs to provide support, education, and reporting for pregnant women and children with nutritional issues.
-This project focuses on simplifying data collection and delivering timely, condition-specific education.
+PN PRIMA is a decision-support tool for 300+ Community Health Workers (CHWs) in Bekasi and Depok to manage nutrition for pregnant women and children.

 Scope